Gabriela Teissier: Personal life

 Teissier resides in Los Angeles with her two sons.

 Philanthropy

 Teissier is currently on the board of directors for ACT Today, a non-profit organization for Autism, and on the board of trustees of the SAG-AFTRA; she previously served as a board member of the American Heart Association.

-In 2020, she moderated the KPFK live stream program called “Strength Thru Unity”: Black & Brown Lives Sowing the Seed of Change to foster, inspire, and help develop collaborations between Latinos and African Americans for social justice and panelists included Dolores Huerta.
+In 2020, she moderated the KPFK live stream program called "Strength Thru Unity": Black & Brown Lives Sowing the Seed of Change to foster, inspire, and help develop collaborations between Latinos and African Americans for social justice and panelists included Dolores Huerta.

+In 2023, Teissier who is a German-speaking anchor spoke to German journalists at the RIAS Berlin Commission event in Los Angeles about her work at KMEX-DT, learning German at school and the thriving Hispanic community in California and the issues they are also facing.